aleph2c/miros/docs/_sources/recipes.rst.txt

 signal code before in our above example, this name would be added and assigned a unique number automatically.

+.. _recipes-posting-an-event-to-the-lifo:

-Posting an Event to the Lifo
+Posting an Event to the LIFO
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To post an event to the active object last-in-first-out (lifo) buffer, you must have first started your statechart.
 Here is a simple example: